Skip to Sidebar Skip to Content

 You will see something like this:

-The advantage of this method is that it creates a separate namespace for the inner Docker daemon and its containers, which avoids interference with the host’s daemon or other containers.
+This method has the advantage of creating a separate namespace for the inner Docker daemon and its containers, which avoids interfering with the host’s daemon or other containers.

 However, it requires privileged mode, which gives the container complete access to the host system.
 This can be an unacceptable security risk in some environments.
 Also, there are some issues with Linux Security Modules (LSM), such as AppArmor and SELinux, and with storage drivers that can cause problems with this method.